Why This Matters

 Failure to Join an Indispensable Party

-• If joinder is impossible (due to jurisdiction problems), the court must decide whether to proceed without the party or dismiss under Rule 19(b)
+- If joinder is impossible (due to jurisdiction problems or because joinder would destroy diversity), the court moves to Rule 19(b) and decides whether to proceed without the party or dismiss the case entirely.

 Res Judicata (Claim Preclusion)

-• Policy rationale is judicial efficiency and finality—parties get one full and fair opportunity to litigate, then the matter is settled
+- Policy rationale is judicial efficiency and finality.
+Parties get one full and fair opportunity to litigate, then the matter is settled.
+This is technically an affirmative defense under Rule 8(c), but it can support early dismissal when the prior judgment is clear from the record.

-Compare: Failure to join an indispensable party vs. res judicata—both involve concerns about who should be bound by the judgment, but Rule 19 looks forward (who needs to be here now?) while res judicata looks backward (was this already decided?).
-Res judicata is technically an affirmative defense but can support early dismissal.
+Compare: Failure to join an indispensable party vs. res judicata: both involve concerns about who should be bound by the judgment, but Rule 19 looks forward (who needs to be here now?) while res judicata looks backward (was this already decided?).

 Quick Reference Table